 However, because the medial aspect of the scapula is not directly attached to the axial skeleton, but is rather held in place and connected to the thorax and vertebral column by muscles, the scapula can move freely across the posterior thoracic wall (scapulothoracic joint).
 This allows the arm to move with the scapula, providing a wide range of movement and mobility for the upper limb compared to the lower limb.

-Borders and Angles
+Borders & Angles

 Like any triangle, the scapula consists of three borders: superior, lateral and medial.
 The superior border is the shortest and thinnest border of the three.
 The medial border is a thin border and runs parallel to the vertebral column and is therefore often called the vertebral border.
-The lateral border is often called the axillary border as it runs superolaterally towards the apex of the axilla and it is the thickest and strongest of the three borders for muscle attachment.
+The lateral border is often called the axillary border as it runs superolaterally towards the apex of the axilla.
+It is the thickest and strongest of the three borders for muscle attachment.
 It also has the glenoid cavity or socket along this border, a shallow fossa which articulates with the head of the humerus, forming the glenohumeral joint.

-The scapula has two surfaces; on the anterior aspect is the smooth costal surface which is concave in shape and is majorly taken up by the subscapular fossa.
+The scapula has two surfaces; on the anterior aspect is the smooth costal surface, which is concave in shape and is majorly taken up by the subscapular fossa.
 At the back of the scapula is the convex and uneven posterior surface which has a protruding ridge of bone (spine of the scapula) that unevenly separates it into two divisions: the superior supraspinous fossa and the much bigger, inferior infraspinous fossa.